TheThingsNetwork/docs/_content/platforms/sdk.md

 Devices and Applications exchange messages and events via the Handler's MQTT broker.
 SDKs wrap this in a more friendly platform-specific API.

 ## Examples
-Examples of libraries that wrap MQTT are [Node.js](../applications/nodejs/index.md) and [Java](../applications/java/index.md).
-The [Node-RED](../applications/nodered/index.md) library actually is in fact another wrapper of the Node.js library.
+Examples of libraries that wrap MQTT are [Node.js](../applications/nodejs/index.md) and [Java](../applications/java/index.md) SDK.
+The [Node-RED](../applications/nodered/index.md) Node actually is in fact another wrapper of the Node.js SDK.

 ## Understanding MQTT
 It is important to have a good understanding of how MQTT in general and our broker specifically works.
 For more information, see the [MQTT guide](../applications/mqtt/index.md).